githubEdit

 IEEEXplore

-IEEEXplore is a scholarly research database that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering and electronics.
-IEEEXplore comprises over 180 journals, over 1,400 conference proceedings, more than 3,800 technical standards, over 1,800 eBooks and over 400 educational courses (Wikipedia)
+IEEEXplorearrow-up-right is a scholarly research database that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering and electronics.
+IEEEXplore comprises over 180 journals, over 1,400 conference proceedings, more than 3,800 technical standards, over 1,800 eBooks and over 400 educational courses (Wikipediaarrow-up-right)

 INSPIRE

-INSPIRE-HEP is an open access digital library for the field of high energy physics (Wikipedia).
+INSPIRE-HEParrow-up-right is an open access digital library for the field of high energy physics (Wikipediaarrow-up-right).

 Query syntax